franko/gsl-shell/doc/user-manual/examples.rst

 The above formula can be implemented quite straightforwardly in GSL shell with only a subtle point about the factorials in the denominator.
 The problem is that in same cases you can have the factorial of negative number and if you feed a negative number to the :func:`fact` function you will get an error.

 Actually the meaning of the formula is that the factorial of a negative number if :math:`\infty` and so, since it does appear in the denominator, its contribution to the sum is null.
-So, in order to implement this behaviour we just define an euxialiary function that return the inverse of the factorial and zero when the argument is negative.
+So, in order to implement this behavior we just define an auxiliary function that return the inverse of the factorial and zero when the argument is negative.

 So here the code for the radial part::